Stephen I, Count of Sancerre: Travel to Jerusalem

-In 1169, a delegation led by Archbishop Frederick de la Roche arrived in France to seek a husband for Sibylla, the daughter of King Amalric I of Jerusalem.
+In 1169, a delegation led by Archbishop Frederick de la Roche arrived in France to seek a husband for Sibylla, the daughter of King Amalric of Jerusalem.
 Stephen accepted the offer and traveled east with Duke Hugh III of Burgundy in 1170.
 He brought with him the monies raised by King Louis VII's tax of 1166, which had been levied for four or five years.

 Since it was anticipated that Stephen might someday be king in right of his wife—Amalric's only son, Baldwin, was suspected of having leprosy—the High Court of Jerusalem invited Stephen to decide the case of the division of the estate of the sonless Henry the Buffalo among his three daughters.
 Stephen divided it up equally, but ordered the younger two to do homage to the eldest.
 After several months in the Holy Land, Stephen refused to marry Sibylla and returned home.